ComposableFi/composable/docs/docs/developer-guides/collator-set-up-guide.md

 ### docker-compose

-Save the following content to docker-compose.yml and run docker-compose up -d
+Save the following content to docker-compose.yml

 ```yml
 version: "3.7"